Maghnie/docs/developers/mqtt-api/guides-and-tutorials/websockets.md

 ### Implementation

-So far, we have only designed the frontend but still needs to implement its logic.
+So far, we have only designed the frontend but still need to implement its logic.
 For this task, we rely on two libraries

 * [mqttws31.js](https://cdnjs.cloudflare.com/ajax/libs/paho-mqtt/1.0.1/mqttws31.js):  The [Eclipse Paho Javascript client](https://www.eclipse.org/paho/clients/js/#), a MQTT client written in JavaScript.
 * [jquery-3.3.2.min.js](https://code.jquery.com/jquery-3.3.1.min.js): The compressed version of the popular [JQuery JavaScript library](https://jquery.com/).